astroidmail/astroid/README.md

 * allow several simultaneous instances.
 * display html mail and some attachments inline - steal from thunderbird or geary or something.
+* built-in crypto (gpg,..) support.
-* render markdown (and friends) as well as syntax highlighting
+* render markdown (and friends) as well as syntax highlighting.
-* built-in crypto (gpg,..) support
+* editors: built-in simple editor, embed vim or emacs.
 * Support: Platforms supported by notmuch and other libraries, specifically:
   Linux, *BSD, Mac, Windows..

 ## considerations
-* Never use deprecated libraries - use as few libraries as possible
+* Never use deprecated libraries - use as few libraries as possible.
-* Never rewrite something it exists an active library for
+* Never rewrite something if it exists an active library for it.
 * All database operations / mail handling should be done by notmuch or other tools.
+E.g. [afew] for automatic tagging and maildir <-> tag sync.

 ## acknowledgements